omniprof/JCP_EC_Education_WG_Presentation/README.md

 TemplateTest is an example of the String Template.

-The PythonCalculator01, 02, & 03 are equivalent programs to the Java examples that can be run on the command line.

-The purpose of these examples is to demonstrate that the perceived brevity of Python and that the simplicity of executing Python code is a myth.

-There are two PowerPoint presentations in the repo.
-One has notes for the speaker and the other does not.
-You may distribute either version to whomever you are presenting this to.
+There is the PowerPoint presentation in the repo with speaker notes.
+You may distribute this to whomever is presenting this and to the participants.